GAME-CLI-SRV-DEV/Serverpack1/README.md

 # Serverpack1
-Approximaster Studios 2004 System Serverpack.
+Rainbow Network Serverpack.
 Do Not Change!

+# System Explanation
+usually, it's 50% ViaProxy and 50% Bungeecord. unfortunately, it doesnt fit on my small computer. so i need to build another computer.

+# address
+`address_port_version.viaproxy.hostname`